Crypto staking can help you earn rewards and grow your portfolio.

 Mining crypto can be an energy-intensive endeavor that has a negative impact on the environment (e.g., electricity use, heat production, carbon emissions, etc.).

-This is especially true for some of the larger cryptos, such as Bitcoin and Ethereum.
+This is especially true for some of the larger cryptos, such as Bitcoin.
 Crypto staking, on the other hand, uses less energy and is more environmentally friendly than mining.

 3) Voting Rights